CodyBerenson/PGMA-Modernized/README.md

 # Announcements

+07/14/2020:  AEBN News!
+We have removed the legacy AEBNii from the repository of agents as we described below on 6/01.
+Further, we have renamed the AEBN agent to AEBNiii, for those of you who wish to use both our AEBN agent and MrPlow254's AEBN agent.
+You now have the best of both AEBN worlds!

+07/11/2020:  We are relasing a new Agent!
+PornTeam.
+This agent indexes the site pornteam.com.
+We try to give you many options to index your content, and PornTeam is an additional option.
+One note:  the site doesn't allow all of their content to be searched.
+They have plenty of titles that are browsable, but not searchable (unsure if it is by design or mistake).
+If a title is not able to be searched, it will be unable to be matched by the agent...even if the title, its metadata, and posterart are on the site (not unlike RAD and homoactive).

 06/13/2020:  Phase 2 of optional Language Translation now available!
 All PGMA-Modernized Indexes now include the ability to translate film/scene summaries from/to alternative languages.
 See below for a more detailed explanation.

 06/12/2020:  Phase 1 of optional Language Translation now available!
 For WayBig, Fagalicious, QueerClick, and IAFD Agents, we now offer optional language translation!
 Perhaps you'd prefer not have the movie/scene summary in its native French?
 Or, perhaps you'd prefer to get all movie/scene summaries translated to your native German, Korean, or Chinese?
 You now have that option for your favorite scenes, and soon you'll soon have these options for all Agents, Agent by Agent.
 See below for a more detailed explanation.